ARAnextg/5G_prototype/docs/source/module_2_signal_processing/labs/Lab_1.rst

     :alt: Low-pass time response
     :name: img-lowpass-time

+The first image represents the filter's impulse response in the time domain while the second image shows the responses with real taps and complex taps.

+You should see the following output after running this file:

     .. image:: /_static/lowpass_freq_impulse.png
     :align: center
     :alt: Low-pass frequency / impulse
     :name: img-lowpass-freq

-The first image represents the filter's impulse response in the time domain while the second image shows the responses with real taps and complex taps.

 #.
 Now create a new file and title it 'lowpasstohighpass'